094459/newsletter-oss-projects/README.md

 [load-test-llm-with-locust](https://aws-oss.beachgeek.co.uk/3qg) provides an example of how to perform load testing on the LLM API to evaluate your production requirements.
 The code is developed within a SageMaker Notebook and utilises the command line interface to conduct load testing on both the SageMaker and Bedrock LLM API.
 If you are not familiar with Locust, it is an open source load testing tool, and is a popular framework for load testing HTTP and other protocols.
 Its developer friendly approach lets you to define your tests in regular Python code.
 Locust tests can be run from command line or using its web-based UI.
 Throughput, response times and errors can be viewed in real time and/or exported for later analysis.(#192)

+**Log-Analyzer-with-MCP**

+[Log-Analyzer-with-MCP](https://aws-oss.beachgeek.co.uk/4bu) - this repo provides a Model Context Protocol (MCP) server that provides AI assistants access to AWS CloudWatch Logs for analysis, searching, and correlation.
+The README provides everything you need to get started, as well as providing links that dive deeper into how this works. (#209)

 **llm-test-mate**

 [llm-test-mate](https://aws-oss.beachgeek.co.uk/47v) is a project from my colleague Danilo Poccia that is a simple testing framework to evaluate and validate LLM-generated content using string similarity, semantic.
 Check out the README for a list of features currently supported, as well as examples of how to use it.
 The README really is a thing of beauty, and I wish more projects provided as clear and detailed info as this project.(#206)